thu-uav/Multi-UAV-pursuit-evasion/README.md

 Note that we use Weights & Bias as the defaul visualizattion platform; to use Weights & Bias, please register and login to the platform first.

 ## Citation

-Please cite [this paper](http://arxiv.org/abs/2409.15866 ) if you use our method in your work:
+please cite [our paper] (http://arxiv.org/abs/2409.15866 ) if you found it useful:

 ```
 @misc{chen2024multiuavpursuitevasiononlineplanning,